NelsonLee-Code/NelsonLee-Code/README.md

 - 👋 Hi, I’m @NelsonLee-Code, a Software Engineer at Shopify and the Founder of Haven Safe, a Campus Safety Mobile App.
-I graduated with a Computer Engineeringing degree from the University of Toronto
+I graduated with a Computer Engineering degree from the University of Toronto
 - You can learn more about Haven here: www.havensafe.co.